-Waldorf is registered with the Maryland Higher Education Commission to enroll Maryland students in fully online distance education programs through June 30, 2015.
-A renewal application has been submitted in 2015 and is pending review.
+Waldorf is registered with the Maryland Higher Education Commission to enroll Maryland students in fully online distance education programs through June 30, 2016.
+Maryland was initially registered with the Commission on August 14, 2013.

 Waldorf is not required to be approved by the Massachusetts Board of Higher Education, since there is no physical presence in the State of Massachusetts.

 Waldorf has no physical presence in the State of Michigan and is therefore not required to be licensed to provide online instruction to Michigan residents.

 Waldorf is registered as a private institution with the Minnesota Office of Higher Education pursuant to sections 136A.61 to 136A.71.
 Registration is not an endorsement of the institution.
 Credits earned at the institution may not transfer to all other institutions.